ahmedovemin/Global-Descriptor-Table-CPL-0-/README.md

+# GDT

-# Global descriptor table is stored in kernel memory and may be accessed through kernel modules or system call via store_gdt function.
+Global descriptor table is stored in kernel memory and may be accessed through kernel modules or system call via store_gdt function.
 The GDT(Global Descriptor Table) entries can be obtained by using the this kernel module.

 Python debugging: